notmuch/notmuch/doc/man1/notmuch-address.rst

 ``--exclude=(true|false)``
-    A message is called "excluded" if it matches at least one tag in search.tag\_exclude that does not appear explicitly in the search terms.
+    A message is called "excluded" if it matches at least one tag in search.exclude\_tags that does not appear explicitly in the search terms.
 This option specifies whether to omit excluded messages in the search process.